 What are the differences between BIPAP and CPAP?

 Unlike what people may think, these therapies do not take over your breathing.
 Both BIPAP and CPAP regulate your breathing throughout the night by adjusting the air pressure you’re breathing in.
+But what’s the difference between BIPAP and CPAP machines?

 The main difference between the BIPAP and CPAP is the method of how the flow of pressure is delivered.